Cross-community vote: Background

 Upon taking their seats members of the Northern Ireland Assembly are required to designate themselves as either "unionist", "nationalist" or "other".
 Members may change their designation of identity only if they become a member of a (different) political party or they cease to be a member of any political party.

 The election of the Speaker, appointment of the Minister of Justice, any changes to the standing orders and the adoption of certain money bills must all occur with cross-community support.

 This was originally set out in the Northern Ireland Act 1998.

 Petition of concern

 Votes in the assembly do not ordinarily require cross-community support.
 However, if a "petition of concern" is raised successfully about proposed legislation or executive action, the speaker must call a cross-community vote.
-For a petition to be raised successfully, at least 30 of the 90 members from at least two parties must sign the petition.
+For a petition to be raised successfully, at least 30 of the 90 members from at least two parties (counting all independent signers of a petition of concern who were elected as independents as members from different parties) must sign the petition.

 In a cross-community vote, the majority of unionists' and the majority of nationalists' votes are each required to pass a motion put to the assembly.
 By October 2019, petitions of concern had been tabled 159 times since 1998; they have been used on same-sex marriage, abortion and censure of politicians.